ELI Skills Seminar: Environmental Due Diligence

-This online skills workshop trained attorneys and environmental professionals on how to conduct environmental due diligence to assess and manage environmental liabilities associated with a transaction.
-The relative roles of attorneys, consultants, buyers and sellers were explored.
+This online skills workshop will train attorneys and environmental professionals on how to conduct environmental due diligence to assess and manage environmental liabilities associated with a transaction.
+The relative roles of attorneys, consultants, buyers and sellers will be explored.

-The event provided participants with an understanding of both the standardized approach to assessing historic, current, and future risks of a property and why there is no “one size fits all” due diligence checklist.
+After this workshop, participants will understand both the standardized approach to assessing historic, current, and future risks of a property and why there is no “one size fits all” due diligence checklist.

 - The basic legal requirements for and necessity of environmental due diligence.

 - Practical implications of new ASTM E1527-13 requirements and EPA and state regulations applicable to transactions.

 - Key tips on retaining and working with a consultant and attorney.

 - How to manage and communicate with clients and other professionals working on a transaction.

 - Strategies to offer clients to mitigate risks.

 This session’s faculty have decades of experience in a wide variety of perspectives and roles regarding due diligence inquiry.

 Fern Fleischer Daves, Assistant General Counsel, ITT Corporation